 In order to prevent this from happening, you need to make one simple alteration – change or edit your audience.

 In other words, to horizontally scale, you must copy every single element of your original ad (because you know it works) and show it to a different group of people.

 How you do this depends on the type of Facebook audience that your original ad is using.

-Here’s a few ideas for each Facebook audience:
+Here are a few ideas for each Facebook audience:

-Horizontal Scaling with An Interest Based Audience
+Horizontal Scaling with An Interest-Based Audience

 What is an Interest based Audience on Facebook?

-An interest-based audience is an audience built on Facebook’s knowledge of their users.
+An interest-based audience is an audience built on Facebook’s knowledge of its users.
 By using this type of audience, you can target people by measures such as their location, demographics (age, gender, language), interest, behaviours and connections.